Los Angeles Venture Capital Firm and Angel Investor Group

 Top 3 startups from Los Angeles

 Tinder is the way everyone is meeting new people.
-We find out who likes you nearby and connect you with them if you're also interested.
+It is a dating app where you can find out who nearby likes you and connects you with them if you're also interested.

 1) Tinder shows you someone nearby it thinks you should know, and lets you anonymously like or pass on them...